COMMUNITY ADVISORY BOARD

 Asian American Health Coalition

-Ms. Nguyen is Director of the Community & Populations Core in the Center for Community-Engaged Translational Research at MD Anderson Cancer Center.
+Ms. Nguyen is the Associate Director of Research, Planning, and Development at MD Anderson Cancer Center.
 She leads MD Anderson’s efforts to increase awareness, understanding, and participation for women and minorities in cancer clinical trials.
 Ms. Nguyen leads a team of community health engagement experts that facilitate long-term, equitable research partnerships between MD Anderson’s researchers and community-based organizations.
 A passionate community volunteer and health advocate, Ms. Nguyen founded the Asian American Health Coalition, the parent organization of HOPE Clinic in Houston.
 From its beginnings as a 4-hour a month volunteer-led clinic in 2002, HOPE Clinic is now a fully staffed Federally Qualified Community Health Center that serves all patients regardless of insurance or income status.
 Ms. Nguyen received her Bachelor of Science degree from the University of Houston, and her master's in Public Health degree from the University of Texas Health Science Center School of Public Health here in Houston.

 Helen Stagg, LCSW